Artists-for-Humanity/discord-bot-starter-kit/docs/START.md

 1. Message Stephen for the channel ID and replace `"CHANNEL_ID"` with the channel ID.
 You should leave the quotes around it as well.
 1. Open the project folder in terminal and run `npm install`.
 1. Once that's finished run `npm run start` to start the bot.
+1. Make a new branch and do all your work on a branch.